percona/pbm-docs/docs/details/control-collections.md

-# PBM Control Collections
+# PBM control collections

 The config and state (current and historical) for backups is stored in collections in the MongoDB cluster or non-sharded replica set itself.
 These are put in the system `admin` db to keep them cleanly separated from user db namespaces.

 In sharded clusters, this is the `admin` db of the config server replica set.
-In a non-sharded replica set, the PBM Control Collections are stored in
+In a non-sharded replica set, the PBM control collections are stored in
 `admin` db of the replica set itself.

 * *admin.pbmBackups* - Log / status of each backup.